rjoberon/cod/_posts/2025-07-02-companies-locations-dates-and-people.md

 [Our first post]: https://cod.igada.de/2025/05/07/understanding-the-cis-cod-image-file-format.html

+## Infinop, Inc. and Computer and Information Sciences, Inc.
 The [Lightning Strike image codec] was distributed by a company named *Infinop, Inc.* and there are several links between that company and *Computer and Information Sciences, Inc.* I first stumbled over the